top of page

 Chinese Basket Story

-Both parents realise their folly upon understanding their
+Both parents realize their folly upon understanding their son’s explanation.

 by Dr. G.K.
 Ananda Kumaraseri